LarsonLaugh/Counterfusion/README.md

-# Counterfusion

 # Interaction Matrix Toolbox

 The Interaction Matrix Toolbox is a set of Python functions for working with interaction matrices in the context of a scientific project.
-These functions allow you to create, manipulate, and visualize interaction matrices, which are used to represent interactions between entities.
+These functions allow you to create, manipulate, and visualize interaction matrices, which are used to represent interactions between flows.

 ## Functions